MarcoToppino/ArtLounge3e/README.md

 - Responsive design across all device sizes.

-- Similar color scheme and design throughout all pages to effectively structure, categorise and present the information to the customers.
+- Similar color scheme and design throughout all pages to effectively structure, categorize and present the information to the customers.

 #### Header - Tablet/Desktop version